pauleveritt/scratchpad/tutorial/creatingux/step08/index.rst

 Being able to point your Pyramid app at an entire directory and publish it is a boon for quick development.
-We grabbed the ``configurator`` and, with one line, published a directory of resources.
+We grabbed the ``configurator`` and, with one line, published a directory of assets.
 No need to individually publish each file and set mime-type.

 Setting expires headers is a fiddly part of the development cycle.